Mister Dominican Republic: Batch of Mister Dominican Republic

 The titleholders that will represent the Dominican Republic at the most important male beauty pageants are:

-Mister República Dominicana Universe Model
+Men Universe Model

-Mister República Dominicana Universe Model is a model pageant to select its winner to the Men Universe Model.
+Men Dominican Republic Universe Model is a model pageant to select its winner to the Men Universe Model.
 The pageant previously named Mister Universe Model then renamed Men Universe Model since 2013.
 Mister República Dominicana Universe Model collaborates MEN UNIVERSE MODEL Company to hold one of the most prestigious male international pageant in the world in the Dominican Republic.
 This pageant leads by Robert Flores.

 On 12 July 2012 Erick Jiménez Sabater announced as the first Men Universe Model 2012 from the Dominican Republic.
 He overcame Miha Dragos of Slovenia during the final two at 5th annual Men Universe Model pageant.

-Mister Turismo República Dominicana

-Mister Turismo República Dominicana was a separate pageant that crowned a representative for the Dominican Republic in Mister Tourism International.
-Dominican Republic has participated since 2002.
-The pageant constantly held in Panama.